 - Next, clear the space so you can roll your fondant large, as well as keep your cake within reach without knicking into it while rolling.

-- Also, have the immediate things you need handy so you don't go looking for the last minute.
-Such as dusting pouch, knife, or cutting wheel, acupuncture needles to pop air pockets, cake smoothers, acetate smoothers.
+- Also, have the immediate things you need handy so you don’t go looking at the last minute.
+Such as a dusting pouch, knife, or cutting wheel, acupuncture needles to pop air pockets, cake smoothers, and acetate smoothers.
 Nothing is worse than to go hunting these down while your fondant dries.

 2. Prepare fondant first